Geb-algebra/drf-sample/README.md

 docker compose run api
 ```

-in container, run this command to start a api server on port 8000
+in container, run this command to start an api server on port 8000

 ```sh
 python manage.py runserver